Tribler/py-ipv8/doc/README.md

 # IPv8 Documentation

 Welcome to the IPv8 documentation!
-This file will help you navigate the existing documentation
+This file will help you navigate the existing documentation.

 ## Preliminaries